Otto, Duke of Austria: Marriages and children

 Elizabeth of Bavaria died on 25 March 1330.
 Otto remained a widower for almost five years.
 On 16 February 1335, Otto married his second wife Anna of Luxembourg, daughter of King John of Bohemia and his first wife Elizabeth, a member of the Přemyslid dynasty.
-They would have no children.
+They had no children.
 Anna died on 3 September 1338.

-Otto had four illegitimate sons who appear in genealogies.
+Otto also had four illegitimate sons who appear in genealogies.
 The identities of their mother or mothers and their later fates are unknown: